-NB: By signing the Dissertation/Thesis Acceptance/Final Examination Scheduling Form each Faculty Advisory Committee member agrees that a "dissertation/thesis, suitable in format for submission to the library, has been given preliminary approval."
-This means that each committee member has reviewed an essentially complete draft of the student's dissertation or thesis, and that it requires only minor revisions that could be made within a five-day period.
+IMPORTANT NOTE: By signing the Dissertation/Thesis Acceptance/Final Examination Scheduling Form each Faculty Advisory Committee member agrees that a "typed (or electronic) dissertation, suitable in format and content for submission to the Library has been given their approval."
+This means that each committee member has reviewed a complete version of the student's dissertation or thesis, and that it requires only minor revisions that could be made within a five-day period.